Location Managers

 What are typical location fees?

-Location fees in South Korea vary by district and site.
-Royal palace filming permits are managed through Korea Heritage Service with structured fees.
-Public spaces coordinate through district offices.
+Location fees in South Korea differ by district and site.
+Royal palace filming permits run through the Korea Heritage Service with set fees.
+Public spaces are arranged through district offices.
 Our managers handle all negotiations in KRW.

 Related Services